Icykitsune/VRTRAKILL-0.12-movement/README.md

 - Download the latest release of this github (It's this one right here.
 The releases tab should be over here ---->)
 - Replace the .dll file with the one from here
 - YIPPEE

+# Funky Stuff
+Slides and Dashes will only give full speed when not inputting a direction.
+If a direction is being held, Slides will not go very fast, and Dashes will not go very far.
+However, this makes 0-4's challenge quite easy.